DefactoSoftware/ex_cell/README.md

-Views of cells behave like normal views in Phoenix, except that they have provide a container method that can be used in a template to render the appropiate HTML needed to initialize the Javascript for a cell and have a predefined class that is the same as the cell name minus the namespace.
+Views of cells behave like normal views in Phoenix, except that they have provide a container method that can be used in a template to render the appropriate HTML needed to initialize the Javascript for a cell and have a predefined class that is the same as the cell name minus the namespace.

 ```ex